 Getting to know Canada: Two ideal itineraries

 It’s a vast country, but I am suggesting two itineraries that visitors to Canada who land in either Toronto or Vancouver could take.
 Instead of the “Golden Triangle,” think of these routes as the “Maple Key” (starting in Toronto) and the “Rockies Road” (starting in Vancouver).
 The Maple Key route includes the Taj Mahal of Canada — Niagara Falls of course.
-And the Rockies Road route includes another natural Taj Mahal: Lake Louise, pictured above.
+And the Rockies Road route includes another special attraction: Lake Louise, pictured above.
 Here’s what you need to know to start planning a trip to Canada to see one, or both, of these natural wonders.

-Canada: The basics
+Visiting Canada: The basics